An improved central limit theorem for the empirical sliced Wasserstein distance: Slicing with a finite number of directions

 \section{Slicing with a finite number of directions}

-Theorem \ref{teor:bias_improved_csorgo_sliced} establishes a central limit theorem centered at the population value $\sw_p^p(P,Q)$.
+Theorem \ref{teor:bias_improved_csorgo_sliced} establishes a CLT centered at the population value $\sw_p^p(P,Q)$.
 However, to carry out inference on this quantity, we must evaluate the integral over $\mathbb{S}^{d-1}$ in the definition of $\sw_p^p(P_n,Q)$.
 In practice, this integral is typically approximated using the Monte Carlo estimator based on an independent sample $\Theta_1,\ldots,\Theta_k$ drawn from $\sigma$, given by

 Thus, an additional source of variation is introduced into the problem, which is controlled by the following proposition. \begin{proposition} Let $p>1$, and $P,Q \in \mathcal P_{2p}(\mathbb R^d)$.
 For each $k\in\mathbb N$, let $\Theta_1,\ldots,\Theta_{k}$ be i.i.d. samples drawn from $\sigma$.
 If $k=k(n),m=m(n)\rightarrow \infty$ as $n\rightarrow \infty$, then